 In this application the Vortex Fluidic Technology facilitates dramatically improved efficiencies, reduced processing times and energy usage to refold proteins.
 Denatured proteins can be efficiently converted into refolded, functionally active proteins with profound benefits to the pharmaceutical industry, particularly the field of protein therapeutics.

-If you have an interest in accessing or developing protein refolding technology we invite you to liaise directly with the excellent team at the University of California, Irvine, who are the commercial lead and key contact for protein folding applications of the Vortex Fluidic Technology.
-Please direct your inquiry to Ronnie Hanecak in the Office of Technology Alliances.
+If you have an interest in accessing or developing protein refolding technology we invite you to liaise directly with the team at Synthase, who are the commercial lead and key contact for protein folding applications of the Vortex Fluidic Technology.
+Please direct your inquiry to CEO Dr. Joshua Britton.